 Reflecting on the relationship between Hungary and other countries, the following question must be considered: what can Hungarians who worry about the U-turn, who fear for democracy, for the rule of law and for human rights expect from their foreign friends?
 A new development may be followed by cries of: "the West won't put up with any more of this."
 I am afraid many people nourish false hopes.
 The learning process is painfully slow; it takes years for foreign observers to realize there is anything wrong, and even longer before they put the different elements of the phenomenon into the right context.
-And comprehension is only the beginning; what else is also needed if awareness is to be followed by some kind of action?
-This is a task with which international organizations are unfamiliar; they are at loss as to how an allied state can be forced to abide by the rules of democracy.
+And comprehension is only the beginning, what else is also needed if recognition is to be followed by some kind of action?
+This is a task that international organizations are not used to; they are at loss as to how an allied state can be forced to abide by the rules of democracy.
 Not many means are available.
-The European Union is unprepared for a situation where one of its members keeps turning against the value system and formal and informal norms of its community.
-And let us not forget that Hungary is only one small point on the map of the world; conflicting agendas influence the motion of political forces.
-The special interests of countries, political groups, social classes and professions pull the main actors in many different directions.
-Threatening situations more pressing than that of Hungary have proved impossible to solve by peaceful agreements.